blindsidenetworks/scalelite/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vunerability in BigBlueButton please let us know directly by e-mailing security@bigbluebutton.org with as much detail as possible.
+If you believe you have found a security vunerability in BigBlueButton please let us know directly by e-mailing security@blindsidenetworks.com with as much detail as possible.

 Regards,...
-BigBlueButton Team
+Blindside Networks Team